ImageMagick v6 Examples --

 Images using this operator should NOT contain any alpha channel.

-You can ensure that the images do not have any alpha channel by always using a "-alpha Off" method, or using the older less clear plus form of the "+matte" operator, on both input images before compositing using 'Copy_Opacity'.
+You can ensure that the images do not have any alpha channel by Turning Off the Alpha Channel. on both input images before compositing using the 'Copy_Opacity' compose setting.

 convert -size 70x70 xc:black -fill white -draw 'circle 35,35 35,5' \